 What was to put him ahead in the gym and in competition came with the invitation to begin teaching at the Kioto gym in 1999.
 He began his career as a trainer and instructor, always under the close watch of Alvaro and Krauss Mansor, as well as Marcos Carvalho.
 Carvalho was a major influence during this time, teaching Tanquinho how to teach and correcting any errors.

-In 2000 Tanquinho took home his first world title as a blue belt juvenille.
-In five tough matches he secured his hold on the gold medal and became Kioto’s first world champion.
+In 2000 Tanquinho took home his first world title as a blue belt juvenile.
+In five tough matches, he secured his hold on the gold medal and became Kioto’s first world champion.
 His passion for jiu jitsu was so great at this point that he took every penny he earned teaching class and put it toward a degree in physical education.
-At the University Estacio de Sa, Tanquinho dedicated himself fully to learn and improve his knowledge about training and teaching.
+At the University Estacio de Sá, Tanquinho dedicated himself fully to learn and improve his knowledge about training and teaching.

 The Mundial in 2002 meant another world title for Tanquinho, this time after six matches at purple belt featherweight.
 Moving on in stellar fashion, he took silver in the 2003 Mundial as a brown belt.
 Despite impressive results in major tournaments, Tanquinho had to lighten up on training in order to finish his degree in Physical Education.

-In June 2005, Tanquinho left Kioto gym because of differing ideas for the direction of the gym.
-With his brother Bruno Mendes, also a black belt at this point, the two left and founded Renovacao BJJ.
+June 2005 was a decisive moment for Tanquinho, who then severed ties with Kioto.
+This was due to diverging ideas with regards to the direction of the team.
+With his brother Bruno Mendes, also a black belt at this point, the two left and founded Renovação BJJ.

-It was a difficult time for the brothers, who found that trying to start and run a gym by themselves left little time for the two to focus on their own training.
-In 2007 Tanquinho began to cross train with his friends Rafael “Formiga” Barbosa and Leandro “Tatu” Escobar, who had also found themselves without many students to push them.
-The two joined Tanquinho and Bruno Mendes, along with master Alvaro Mansor, to form the association Soul Fighters in January 2008.
+It was a difficult time for the brothers, who soon realized that trying to run a gym by themselves left little time to focus on their own training.
+In 2007 Tanquinho began to cross-train with his friends Rafael “Formiga” Barbosa and Leandro “Tatu” Escobar, who had also found themselves without many students to push them.
+Tatu and Formiga quickly joined hands with Tanquinho and Bruno Mendes, along with master Alvaro Mansor, to form the association Soul Fighters on January 2008.